 (b) states that the members voting for the resolution are satisfied that the interest should not disqualify the member from considering or voting on the matter.

-[Section 104AC inserted by No. 42 of 2004 s.
+[Section 104AC inserted: No. 42 of 2004 s.
 95.]

 104AD.
 Quorum where s.
 104AB applies